◀ Back

 Source for company information: Stewart Investors investment team and company data.
 This stock information does not constitute any offer or inducement to enter into any investment activity.
 Portfolio data shown is from representative strategy accounts of the strategy shown above.
 Proxy voting chart numbers may not add to 100 due to rounding.
 SHP means: Shareholder Proposal.

-During the quarter, there were 258 resolutions from 33 companies to vote on.
-On behalf of clients, we voted against six resolutions.
+During the quarter there were 286 resolutions from 32 companies to vote on.
+On behalf of clients, we voted against 11 resolutions.

 We voted against Pentamaster’s request to issue shares without pre-emptive rights, as the share discount rate had not been disclosed. (one resolution)